 Let’s face it, marriages don’t always go as planned.
-Divorce can not only disrupt our personal relationships, it can also have lasting financial effects.
+Divorce can not only disrupt our personal relationships, but it can also have lasting financial effects.
 Financial aid for college can be one of those areas where these repercussions are felt.
 Understanding financial aid eligibility is difficult enough when it only pertains to one family’s financial situation, but what happens when the situation becomes a little more complex?

 How is the conversation affected when your family situation more closely resembles “Modern Family” and not so much “Leave it to Beaver?”

 Non-traditional family situations can present a variety of complications that may require closer scrutiny before your child makes the decision to apply for financial aid.
 Let’s review three of the most common questions we receive and the rules that apply to consider if these situations apply to you:

 - When we fill out the FAFSA, who is considered the Parent(s)?

 It is important to understand that the legal custodial agreement is not always going to be the same as determining the custodial parent for federal financial aid purposes.
 When we define “Custodial Parent” for financial aid purposes, it is generally going to be the parent you lived with the most during the past 12 months (This is the 12-month period ending on the FAFSA application date).
 According to the U.S. Department of Education, the following rules apply when determining who are your legal parents for purposes of federal student aid:

 - If your parents are living together and are not married, answer the questions about both parents.